Super Neon Blue German Gold Ram - Mikrogeophagus ramirezi

 Recommended Aquarium Size:

-A practical minimum is 60 litres for a single pair, with 90 litres or more preferred for a pair in a community aquarium.
-Larger tanks are recommended if keeping more than one pair, as rams can become territorial when breeding.
+A practical minimum is 60 litres for a single fish or compatible pair, with a tank length of at least 60 cm recommended.
+Larger aquariums of 90 litres or more are preferred for community setups or if keeping more than one pair.

 Water Conditions: